MARKET SNAPSHOT: Dow Heads For 4-day Win Streak Ahead Of Fed Minutes

 Continue Reading Below

-U.S. stock-index futures were mildly higher on Wednesday, putting the Dow on track for its fourth straight daily rise, though traders were taking a cautious approach ahead of the latest Federal Reserve minutes, which could indicate whether more rate increases are coming this year.
+U.S. stocks traded tepidly higher on Wednesday, putting the Dow on track for its fourth straight daily rise, though traders were taking a cautious approach ahead of the latest Federal Reserve minutes, which could indicate whether more rate increases are coming this year.

 Recent trading has had an upward bias, even given an uncertain geopolitical environment that pressured stocks last week.
-The Dow has risen in 13 of the past 16 sessions, and major indexes are within striking distance of record levels.
+The Dow has risen in 14 of the past 17 sessions, including Wednesday, and major indexes are within striking distance of record levels.

 Continue Reading Below